Strawflower, Xerochrysum bracteatum, is an annual in the Gnaphalieae group, which is in the huge Asteraceae, or Compositae family.

 Plant in cobalt blue containers flanking the front door for instant curb appeal.

-Dave’s Garden’s peach/apricot mix is the prefect cutting flower for both fresh and dried presentations.
+Dave’s Garden’s peach/apricot mix, available on Amazon, is the perfect cutting flower for both fresh and dried presentations.

 The plants reach up to 40 inches in height and produce 2 1/2 inch flowers in the most amazing hues of old fashioned peach.